kormang/kormang.github.io/_posts/2024-08-24-single-responsiblity-and-code-reuse.md

 ```

 Here, the garbage collector takes care of the helper data structure, and its constructor and methods manage its state.
 So now the code is absolutely clean — free from all other responsibilities, other than the algorithm itself.
 Hash table, represented by class `Map` here, is already built-in reusable component, that we often take for granted.

+In the next article we will look at bunch of examples (in JavaScript, TypeScript and Java) to better explain the concept.